siongui/userpages/content/pages/en/sponsor.rst

   * This site, of course.

 - Go/Python/JavaScript project is ok for me.
-- work at home. upload code to GitHub or some place.
+- Work remomtely (at home). upload code to GitHub or some place.

 If you are interested, please `Contact`_ me.
 (Email at bottom)